-The first production quality collectors (I am ignoring collectors for specialty languages like SNOBOL and APL that were generally interpreted) appeared in Lisp systems.
+The first production quality collectors (I am ignoring collectors for specialty languages like SNOBOL and APL that were generally interpreted) appeared in Lisp systems, which supported both interpreted and compiled code.

 GC in Lisp systems was a much simpler problem that GC in Java, C#, or modern Lisp dialects like Scheme and Common Lisp.
 Why?
 The only dynamically allocated objects were cons cells (other than strings, symbols, arrays, and dynamically loaded machine code which were all treated specially and not stored in the main heap).
 In most machines, every cons cell occupied the smallest addressable unit containing two addresses.
 (In some old machine designs with 36-bit words and addresses no larger than 18 bits, a cons cell fit in a single word.)
 The key issue is that the heap was formatted simply as an array of cons cells.